 - r/personalfinance — A big, busy subreddit covering budgeting to investing.
 Personal, but always interesting.
 Tip: Using this filter will limit topics to investing topics only.

 - r/investing — A focused subreddit but with investing news and views too.
-This list of FAQs is a great point to start, and come back to.
+This list of FAQs is a great point to start with and come back to.

 - r/bogleheads — A small subreddit devoted to long-haul, passive investing champion John Bogle, founder of Vanguard.

 - The New Coffeehouse Investor: How to Build Wealth, Ignore Wall Street, and Get on with Your Life — by Bill Schultheis.
 A commonly gifted book to new investors.
-Take my advice: buy a used or second-hand edition listed as in good condition or better.
-You gotta be frugal with $100!
+Take my advice: buy a used or second-hand edition listed as good condition or better.
+You have to be frugal with $100!

-- Investing for Dummies — Don’t overlook this book, as it contains loads of useful advice that can help.
+- Investing for Dummies — Don’t overlook this book, as it contains lots of helpful advice.
 Again, buy used, save your cash.

-Finally, this isn’t an idea for how to invest $100, but a technique for how to invest $100 regularly.
+This section isn’t an idea for investing $100, but a technique for how to do so regularly.

-Dollar-cost averaging is where you invest in the markets at a regular interval with the same amount of money.
+Dollar-cost averaging is where you invest in the markets regularly with the same amount of money.
 Invest each week or each month.
 Why?
 The power is in regular investing.
 You aren’t trying to strike the best price, but you’re investing.
-It’s called DCA and it works.
+It’s called DCA, and it works.
 Here’s a Reddit discussion on the matter.

-- Each time your approach has bought a different number of shares in a stock, due to price fluctuations.
+- You’ve bought a different number of shares in stock each time, due to price fluctuations.

-- This way you aren’t attempting to time the market, but get more of your money into the market for a longer time, rather than waiting.
+- This way, you aren’t attempting to time the market, but get more of your money into the market for longer, rather than waiting.

 Dollar-cost averaging is a long-term approach and the very opposite of day trading.
-It’s not recommended by all, but it is a strategy that makes sense for many.
+All do not recommend it, but it is a strategy that makes sense for many.